Azure/azure-sdk-tools/tools/codeowners-utils/METADATA.md

 Azure-sdk* repository CODEOWNERS files contain data beyond the normal source path/owner lines.
 This metadata is used by workflows for processing.
 The most notable consumer is [github-event-processor](https://github.com/Azure/azure-sdk-tools/tree/main/tools/github-event-processor) which uses these when processing certain GitHub Actions.
 The full set of action processing rules is documented [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/github-event-processor/RULES.md).
 The common definitions used in this document are as follows:

 - **Moniker** - Any of the existing tags we currently support.
 PRLabel or ServiceLabel would be examples of this.
 - **Metadata block** - A block containing one or more metadata tags and/or a source path/owner line.
-Blocks are  surrounded by blank lines.
-A block can contain comment lines.
+A block ends with a blank line or _a single source path/owner line_.
+This means that one more monikers followed by multiple source path/owner lines will only apply the the metadata to the first source path/owner line.
+Each and every one source path/owner line requires its own metadata monikers.
 - **Source path/owner line** - A single source path/owner line in CODEOWNERS is its own block.
 There are some metadata tags that must be part of a block that ends in source path/owner line and some tags that can be.
 These are defined below.

 ## Metadata Monikers

-- **AzureSdkOwners:** - This moniker is used to denote Azure Sdk owners that have triage responsibility for a given source path where the people responsible for triage aren't the same people responsible for pull request reviews.
-This moniker must be part of a block that ends in a source path/owner line.
+- **AzureSdkOwners:** - This moniker is used to denote Azure Sdk owners that have triage responsibility for a given service label.
+This moniker must be part of a block containing a ServiceLabel entry.
 - **PRLabel:** - This moniker is used by workflows to determine what label(s) will get added to a pull request based upon the file paths of the files in the pull request.
 This moniker must be part of a block that ends in a source path/owner line.
 - **ServiceLabel:** - This moniker contains the service label that's used to figure out what users need to be @ mentioned in an issue when the Service Attention label is added.
 This moniker must be part of a block that either ends in a source path/owner line, the ServiceOwners moniker or the /&lt;NotInRepo&gt;/ moniker.
 If the ServiceLabel is part of a block that ends in the source path/owner line, the service owners are inferred from that.
 - **ServiceOwners:** - The moniker is used to identify the owners associated with a service label if the service label isn't part of a block ending in a source path/owner line.
 This moniker cannot be part of a source path/owner line.